dddrrreee/cs240lx-20spr/labs/2-dynamic-code-gen/README.md

    1. Iterate over the instructions in `int0` until we find a `bx lr`.
    2. Compute the `b` instruction we would do to jump from that location in the code to `int1`.
-   3. Overwrite the `bx lr` with that value.
+   3. Overwrite `int0``s `bx lr` with that value.
-   4. Do the same for `int1`.
+   4. Do a similar process for `int1`.
    5. Leave `int2` as-is.

 Now, some issues:
   1. We can no longer call `int0`, `int1` and `int2`  because we've modified
-     the executable.
+     the executable and they now behave differently.
   2. The code might have have multiple `bx lr` calls or might have data in it that looked like it when it should not have.
   3. If we use the instruction cache, we better make sure to flush it or at